StuartsProjects/StuartsProjects.github.io/_posts/2018-03-22-adventures-with-the-esp32.md

 Although the pin mappings above are the defaults for the NodeMcu32 board you can map the pins for SPI, I2C, UART or PWM to any available pins, although not 6,7,8,9,10,11,12.
 I have also not tried redirecting these interfaces to 34,35,36,37.

-There are some capacitors associated with pins 36 (VP) and 39 (VN) but they did not appear to interfere with the relatively slow interrupts you will get from a LoRa device for instance.
+There are some capacitors associated with pins 36 (VP) and 39 (VN) but they did not appear to interfere with the relatively slow interrupts you will get from a LoRa® device for instance.

 **Program space**

-I have a program that I use for LoRa link testing, it receives LoRa packets and logs the SNR, RSSI and contents to the Serial monitor and SD card.
+I have a program that I use for LoRa® link testing, it receives LoRa® packets and logs the SNR, RSSI and contents to the Serial monitor and SD card.
 When compiled for an Arduino Pro Mini the program consumes this much space;

 _Sketch uses 19562 bytes (63%) of program storage space.
 Maximum is 30720 bytes.
 Global variables use 1292 bytes (63%) of dynamic memory, leaving 756 bytes for local variables.
 Maximum is 2048 bytes_.